oroinc/documentation/frontend/storefront/quick-start.rst

 *  ``@move``
 *  etc.

-1. Let's add a slogan block just after the logo for all the existing pages:
+1. Let's add a slogan block just after the header for all the existing pages:

 .. code-block:: yaml

    #DemoBundle/Resources/views/layouts/first_theme/slogan.yml
    layout:
         actions:
             - '@add':
-              parentId: middle_bar_logo
                 id: slogan
+                parentId: page_main_content
+                siblingId: page_main_header
+                prepend: false
                 blockType: text
                 options:
                     text: Website Slogan!

 2. And change the structure of a product display page.
-Remove images, move block with title and SKU to another place and add a css class to the SKU attribute.
+Remove Related products, move block with title and SKU to another place and add a css class to the SKU attribute.
 To apply layout updates to a single page, we need to place them in a folder with the route name inside a theme.
 For a product display page, the route name is `oro_product_frontend_product_view`:

 .. code-block:: yaml